matrixbird/server/README.md

 ### Matrixbird appservice

-This appservice powers the backend email integration for [Matrixbird](https://github.com/matrixbird/matrixbird).
+This appservice powers the backend for [Matrixbird](https://matrixbird.com).
+See the [Matrixbird](https://github.com/matrixbird/matrixbird) page for an overview of the project.

+#### Roadmap

+- [ ] Sync endpoint for efficient mailbox retrieval
+- [ ] E2EE support
+- [ ] JMAP layer

+#### Running

+Keep in mind that this codebase is still experimental, and is not yet ready for production use.
+Run it locally for development, or with a new matrix homeserver for testing.

-Before running it, clone the repository and build the appservice with:
+Before running this appservice, clone the repository and build the appservice with:

 ```bash
 $ git clone https://github.com/matrixbird/server.git